racerretrocoder/Chlorine.exe/VBS/README.md

 # Note:

 You need to open these VBS scripts with VBS to EXE to edit effectivly :)
-Capslock spam makes your keyboard dance (it is harmless)
+Capslock spam makes your keyboard dance, it is harmless